Exit interview: Spark boss Simon Moutter on his sports gamble, a Huawei complication and what's next

 Moutter remains bullish about the Rugby World Cup.

-The technology has held up he says, and partner Akamai is building out content delivery networks about New Zealand to deal with the traffic crunch coming in September - which he concedes will be unprecedented.
+The technology has held up, he says, and partner Akamai is building out content delivery networks around New Zealand to deal with the traffic crunch coming in September - which he concedes will be unprecedented.

 He says, "Really, there's only one single match that's going to test us and that's the All Blacks-South Africa match [on September 21], which is earlier in the evening than the other pool matches [it will stream at 9.45pm NZT] and of course they'll be a high level of interest because of the quality of the opposition.
 The other pool games are later at night with less interesting opponents.
 And the semis and the finals will be live on TVNZ."